Floating

 Image source: Slack

-An email is a form of onboarding email with the next steps to get started.
+The above onboarding email template shares the next steps with the user in their onboarding journey.
 The clear layout, with lots of white space, highlighted tips, and a CTA button to find more information, is undoubtedly an engagement booster.
 They didn’t forget to reassure and provide additional assistance by sharing a support email.

 Key Takeaways

-• Never forget your new subscriber and share relevant tips as soon as possible;
+• Never leave your new subscriber wondering what to do, and share relevant tips ASAP;

 • Don’t clutter the welcome email with lots of tips or steps.
 Instead, redirect them to a blog, help section, or landing page for more information;